junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 Just like he thought, just another news report, another letter.
 He really doesn't need to know who else are dead that he couldn't save.

-"It's not 'Hell' Crowley's spelling, this one has an 'O'."
+"It's not 'Hell' that Crowley is spelling, this one has an 'O'."
 Cas points at the image.

 And he's right.